 The certificates satisfy the requirements of the Credit Risk Retention Rule (12 C.F.R.
-Part 1234) jointly promulgated by the Federal Housing Finance Agency, the Securities and Exchange Commission and several other federal agencies.
+Part 1234) jointly promulgated by FHFA, the SEC and several other federal agencies.
 In accordance with 12 C.F.R.
-1234.8(a), (i) the certificates are fully guaranteed as to timely payment of principal and interest by Fannie Mae and (ii) Fannie Mae is operating under the conservatorship of the Federal Housing Finance Agency with capital support from the United States.
+1234.8(a), (i) the certificates are fully guaranteed as to timely payment of principal and interest by Fannie Mae and (ii) Fannie Mae is operating under the conservatorship of FHFA with capital support from the United States.